oooNAKooo/oooNAKooo/README.md

 ### Hi there 👋, my name is Vlad.

-I'm ready to share with you what I once did or found.
+I am ready to share with you what I once did myself, once helped with chat-GPT or found on the Internet.

 Skills: C / C++ / Java / Python.